britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Transport Bindings {#transport}

-This document so far defines one transport binding for RAINS: TLS-over-TCP in
+This document defines one transport binding for RAINS: TLS-over-TCP in
 {{transport-tls}}.
 Each transport binding offers a different set of tradeoffs.
 Carrying RAINS Messages over persistent TLS 1.3 (or later) connections
 {{!RFC8446}} over TCP {{!RFC0793}} protects query confidentiality and integrity